-We can easily apply the same approach as the original Council Tax banding, which put simply was as follows:
+To get the ball rolling, we could apply the same approach as the original Council Tax banding, which was as follows:

 Step 1: Each council works out what it wants/needs to spend and subtracts its central government grants to give a small balancing figure to be collected in Council Tax.

-Step 2: The council ranks all homes in its area by size/value, so the smallest flats in an area count as two-thirds of unit of housing and the largest detached ones count as two units.
+Step 2: The council ranks all homes in its area by size/value, so the smallest flats in an area count as two-thirds of unit of housing (Band A) and the largest detached ones count as two units (Band H).

 Step 3: The council adds up the resulting number of units of housing.